OSGeo/OSGeoLive-doc/en/quickstart/gdal_quickstart.rst

-Mosaicing
+Mosaicking
 ================================================================================

-gdal_merge.py is a python script that can be used for simple mosaicing tasks.
+gdal_merge.py is a python script that can be used for simple mosaicking tasks.
 Mosaic the east.tif and west.tif into a single file:

 ::